Anne Gorsuch Burford: Subsequent career

 Gorsuch was promised another job by Reagan, and in July 1984, he appointed her to a three-year term as chair of the National Advisory Committee on Oceans and Atmosphere, a move that was criticized by environmental groups.
 She described the post as a "nothing-burger", and both the House and the Senate passed non-binding resolutions calling on President Reagan to withdraw the appointment.
 Ultimately, Gorsuch chose not to accept the position.

 After leaving government service, she wrote a 1986 book about her experiences titled Are You Tough Enough?
 She then worked as a private attorney in Colorado until her death.

 Personal life

 Anne McGill married David Gorsuch after finishing law school.
 They divorced in 1982 while she was serving as EPA Administrator.
 The couple had two sons, J. J. and Neil, and a daughter, Stephanie.
 Neil Gorsuch became an Associate Justice of the United States Supreme Court in 2017.
+In the oral argument for the Loper Bright Enterprises case her status as EPA administrator at the beginning of the Chevron case it ultimately overruled was mentioned.
+Justice Gorsuch voted to overrule the Chevron decision.

+By Gorsuch's later account, her son Neil, who was then 15 years old, was furious with her when she resigned under pressure from the EPA.
+"You should never have resigned," he told his mother.
+"You didn't do anything wrong.
+You only did what the president ordered.
+Why are you quitting?
+You raised me not to be a quitter.
+Why are you a quitter?"

 In 1983, Gorsuch married Bureau of Land Management head and rancher Robert F. Burford, with whom she had previously served in the Colorado House of Representatives.
 A divorce from Burford was pending when he died in 1993.

-Gorsuch died from cancer in 2004 in Aurora, Colorado, aged 62.
+Gorsuch died of cancer in 2004 in Aurora, Colorado, aged 62.